The Metro Council has approved a city budget for 2013-14, which includes a budget increase of $26 million for Metro Schools.

 - Reduction of Salary Raises - $1.78 million

-- Though the state has passed a 1.5% pay increase for teachers, other employees could see reductions in expected raises.
+- The state has passed a pay increase for teachers, and all employees should expect to see raises of around 1.12%.

-All together those reductions would account for $17.69 million, which is very close to the expected reduction in our budget request.
+All together those reductions would account for $17.69 million, which is very close to the expected reduction.